genepi/ngs-class/scripts/project.md

 Welcome to the first Genepi Hackathon!
 Your task today as a to analyse data derived from the MinION, created within our course.

 ## Task 0 - Introduction
 The first task is to create fastq files from the fast5 files, which are created by the base caller.
-For that, poretools is used.
-We already executed this command the fastqc data can be found on the server (TODO).
+For this conversion, poretools is used.
+To save time, we already executed this command for you.
+The MinION fastq data can be found on the server (TODO).
 To learn about the poretools command click [here](https://github.com/seppinho/ngs-class/blob/master/scripts/commands.Rmd#convert-fast5-to-fastq-with-poretools).

-## Task 1 - FastQC
+## Task 1 - QC

+### Task 1.1 - Run FastQC
-Run the FASTQC toolkit on the MinION data and summarize the results
+Now, our fastq data is ready.
+Run the FASTQC program as learned in the course and summarize the results (e.g. copy some graphs or describe data).

-## Task 2 - Metagenomics
+## Task 1.2 - Run Pauvre
-As learned, the next step would be to align our reads to the reference genome.
-Since we dont know our genomes yet, we have to do this now.
+A new QC tool for nanopore is pauvre stats.
+The tool is already installed (Just enter `pauvre stats`).
+Learn how to execute it [here](https://github.com/conchoecia/pauvre#pauvre-a-plotting-package-designed-for-nanopore-and-pacbio-long-reads) and save the results.
+Please describe what you see!

-### Task 2.1 - Generate Statistics
+### Task 2.3 - Generate Statistics from fast5
-First, generate the following statistics for each barcode:
+Now generate the following statistics for each barcode using [poretools](https://poretools.readthedocs.io/).
+The necessary tool is `poretools stats <fast5>`.
+As you can see this tool operates on the fast5 files directly.
+Check out [this resource](https://github.com/seppinho/ngs-class/blob/master/scripts/commands.Rmd#run-poretools-stats--hist-on-fast5-files) for help.

 * Total reads
 * total bp